Westside Christian High School: Performing arts

-Westside's choir program has won the OSAA 3A State Championship for thirteen consecutive years, from 2007 to 2019.
-Westside students also perform two to three full-length drama productions at the Alpenrose Dairy opera house each year.
+Westside's choir program has won the OSAA 3A State Championship for 15 consecutive years (skipping 2020 when there was no competition), from 2007 to 2023.
+Westside students also perform two full-length drama productions at Westside each year.
+Westside has a very small band that plays scores sometimes for a band for 40–60 people.
+Westside's band has won four consecutive years out of the five years the band has existed.